mbjoseph/cv/cv.md

 ## Awards, Grants, and Fellowships

-2015: TIGER (Teaching Institute for Graduate Education Research) ROAR (Research on Academic Retention) in statistics Fellowship, University of Colorado, Boulder
+2015: CIRTL (Center for the Integration of Teaching, Research, and Learning) Network associate, TIGER (Teaching Institute for Graduate Education Research) ROAR (Research on Academic Retention) in statistics, University of Colorado, Boulder

 2013: City of Boulder Open Space and Mountain Parks Research Grant